creativetechnologylab/generative-ai-with-python/gpt4all.md

 ## Generating Responses

+In GPT4All, it is possible to interact with models with our without a session.

 ### Without a Session

 In GPT4All we can interact with models with or without a _session_.
-A session is capable of storing conversation history, so if we simply ask it to generate replies, it will have no memory of anything we asked it before.
+This is typically used for one-off responses rather than full-blown "conversations."
+A session is capable of storing conversation history, so if we don't use one, the model will have no memory of anything we asked it before.

 Now create a folder for some code to test out the GPT4All and open it in the terminal or navigate to it with the Miniforge prompt.
 Create a Python file, and name it `hello-test.py`.